Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

-\end{definition} Let us emphasise that we evaluate $V_{j+1}$ on $B\in\cB_j$ here; $V_{j+1}$ can then be extended to $\cB_{j+1}$ by additivity.
+We emphasise that $V_{j+1}$ is evaluated on $B\in\cB_j$ here; $V_{j+1}$ can then be extended to $\cB_{j+1}$ by additivity.
 When $K_{j}$ is automorphism invariant, which is the case if $K_{j}\in\cKbulk_{j}(\Lambda_{N})$, the right-hand side of \eqref{e:V+-def} is in $(\C\oplus\cVbulk)(B)$ and can thus be identified with an element of $\C\oplus\cVbulk \cong \C^5$.
 This can be checked by using Proposition~\ref{prop:Loc}~(iv) and (v) and the properties of progressive integration discussed in Section~\ref{sec:grassm-gauss-integr}.
 Recall that we sometimes write the left-hand side as $(u+V)_{j+1}(B)$.
 Since $V_{j+1}(B)$ has no constant term by definition, the constant $u_{j+1}$ is unambiguously defined.

+\emph{K-component.} The following formula for the $K$-component of the renormalisation group map is more involved.
+It is engineered to achieve the desired factorisation and contraction properties of the renormalisation group map.
+The explicit formula will enable a relatively straightforward verification of the estimates which follow from it; the formula itself is the result of relatively simple manipulations explained in the proof Proposition~\ref{prop:ZVK} below.

 \begin{definition} For $U \in \cP_{j+1}$, the map $(V_j,K_j) \mapsto K_{j+1}(U)$ is defined by

 where

 Following \cite[Section~5.1.2]{MR2523458}, we define the set $\cG(U)$ (and the corresponding notation $\cX$ and $X_\cX$) as follows: $\check{X}\in\cP_j$ and $\cX$ is a set of pairs $(B,X)$ with $X \in \cS_j$ and $B \in \cB_j(X)$ with the following properties: each $X$ appears in at most one pair $(B,X)\in \cX$, the different $X$ do not touch, $X_{\cX}= \cup_{(B,X)\in\cX} X$ does not touch $\check{X}$, and the closure of the union of $\check{X}$ with $\cup_{(B,X)\in \cX} B^\square$ is $U$. \end{definition}